dgrtwo/dgrtwo.github.com/_posts/2016-03-14-improving-pie-chart.md

 ![center](/figs/2016-03-14-improving-pie-chart/before_after-1.png)

 Which communicates more to you?
+And can you think of a plot that communicates this data even more clearly?

 ### Postscript: How would I do this in base R plotting?